Video mode initialization and transition to protected mode

 Let's take a look at the definition of the code memory segment:

-The base address of this memory segment is defined as 0 and limit as 0xFFFFF or 1 Megabyte.
-The DESC_CODE32 describes the flags of this segment.
-If we take a look at the flags, we will see that granularity (bit G) of this segment is set to 4 KB units.
-This means that the segment covers addresses 0x00000000–0xFFFFFFFF - entire 4 GB linear address space.
-The same base address and limit will be defined for the data segment.
-It is done this way because Linux kernel using so-called flat memory model.
+The base address of this memory segment is defined as 0 and the limit as 0xFFFFF.
+The DESC_CODE32 value describes the flags of this segment.
+If we take a look at the flags, we can see that the granularity (bit G) of this segment is set to 4 KB units.
+This means that the segment covers addresses 0x00000000–0xFFFFFFFF, which is the entire 4 GB linear address space.
+The same base address and limit are defined for the data segment.
+This is because the Linux kernel uses the so-called flat memory model.

 Besides the granularity bit, the DESC_CODE32 specifies other flags.
-Among them you can find, the this a 32-bit segment which is readable, executable and present in memory.
-The privilege level is set to the highest value as kernel needs.
+Among them, you can find a 32-bit segment that is readable, executable, and present in memory.
+The privilege level is set to the highest value as the kernel needs.

 Transition into protected mode

-We are standing right before it.
-Interrupts are disabled, the Interrupt Descriptor Table and Global Descriptor Table are initialized.
-Finally, the kernel can execute jump into protected mode.
-But despite good news, we need to return to assembly again 😅
+Finally, we are standing right before it – Interrupts are disabled, and the Interrupt Descriptor Table and Global Descriptor Table are initialized.
+Now the kernel can execute a jump into protected mode!
+But despite the good news, we need to return to the assembly again 😅

-The transition to the protected mode we can find in the arch/x86/boot/pmjump.S.
+The transition to protected mode is defined in arch/x86/boot/pmjump.S.
 Let's take a look at it:

-At the next steps we save the segment addresses of the data and task state in general purpose registers cx and di and set the PE bit in the control cr0 register.
-From this point, the protected mode is turned on, and we need just to jump into it, to set proper value of the code segment:
+At the next steps, we save the segment addresses of the data and task state in general-purpose registers cx and di and set the PE bit in the control register cr0.
+From this point, the protected mode is turned on, and we just need to jump into it to set the proper value of the code segment:

 The kernel is in protected mode now 🥳🥳🥳